databricks/spark-tfocs/README.md

 * Multiple data distribution patterns.
 (Currently support is only implemented for RDD[Vector] row matrices.)

+The name "TFOCS" is being used by the original TFOCS developers, who are not involved in the development of this package and hence not responsible for the support.
+To report issues or request features about Spark TFOCS, please use our GitHub issues page.

 ## LASSO Example

 Solve the l1 regularized least squares problem `0.5 * ||A * x' - b||_2^2 + lambda * ||x||_1` (lasso